saif-mal1k/Salesforce-Notes/5. Aura/README.md

 ## Aura component
 - **an aura component is represented by multiple files(**_cmpName.auradoc, cmpName.cmp, cmpName.cmp-meta.xml, cmpName.css, cmpName.design, cmpName.svg, cmpNameController.js, cmpNameHelper.js, cmpNameRenderer.js_**).**
 - **an individual component is stored as a bundle(folder) that includes all resource without dependencies.**
+-  Resources in a bundle are auto-wired together via a naming scheme for each resource type. meaning that a component definition can reference its controller, helper, etc., and those resources can reference the component definition.
 - **aura components are (intended to be) loosely coupled.
 The mechanism for this loose coupling is [Events](# "Events are fired from JavaScript controller actions that are typically triggered by a user interacting with the user interface.").**